wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 ### Absence of Gas

-Ride is Turing incomplete language.
+Ride is non-Turing complete language.
 With absence of cycles and quite severe resctictions on script size, this means that Ride scripts are executed for predictable time.
-This feature allowed to **reject gas** usage so the execution costs are always known upfront.
-Transactions from smart account or with smart asset require additional 0.004 WAVES fee.
+This feature allowed to **reject gas** usage.
+Execution fee is fixed and always known upfront (0.004 WAVES for each script invocation).

 > For example, minimal fee for transfer transaction is 0.001 WAVES for usual account and 0.005 (0.001 + 0.004) for smart account.